Class Single<T>

 public final Single<T> ambWith(Single<T> other)

 Creates a new Single that terminates with the result (either success or error) of either this Single or the passed other Single, whichever terminates first.
-Therefore the result is said to be ambiguous relative to which source it originated from.
-After the first source terminates the non-terminated source will be cancelled.
+Therefore, the result is said to be ambiguous relative to which source it originated from.
+After the first source terminates, only the non-terminated source will be cancelled.

 From a sequential programming point of view this method is roughly equivalent to the following: